petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Arbitrary section ==
 * Version 1.2
- 	* Added security to protect against spammers directly posting to wp-comments-post.php.
+ 	* Added security to protect against spammers directly posting comments by accessing wp-comments-post.php.
  	* An email can be received of a spammer trying posting directly.
 The email holds a link to report the spammer at Stop Forum Spam ( an API key is required).
  	* The black and white list can now hold ranges besides single IP adressess.
  	* Some small improvemnts and bug fixes.

 * Version 1.1
 	* Abillity to report a spammer to Stop Forum Spam if you sign up on their website and get an API key (it's free).
 	* Added a link in the emails to add an IP to the local blacklist.